|

 software, financial services or others.
 This again is designed

-Both entrepreneurs and investors enter the startup arena
+to optimize their networks and reduce risks.
+7. They Stick with their Investors Both entrepreneurs and investors enter the startup arena

 with the goal of optimizing their chances of success while